 To park in the dedicated NUI Galway car park located at University College Hospital Galway you must have paid for a current NUI Galway Staff parking permit and be valid on the Parking Management system.

 Parking must be paid for at all times while on campus.
-In order to park on campus you must notify your NUI Galway contact that you will be arriving on campus and specify the duration of your stay by using the following link Online Payments system and choose the "Contractor Permit" option.
-Once payment has been processed contact the Parking & Travel Office for approval, phone (091) 495063 or email firstname.lastname@example.org.
+To park on campus you must notify your NUI Galway contact that you will be arriving on campus and specify the duration of your stay by using the following link Online Payments system and choose the "Contractor Permit" option.
+Once payment has been processed contact the Parking & Travel Office for approval (permit is not valid until approved by Parking & Travel Office via email).
+Phone (091) 495063 or email email@example.com.

 Contact the organiser of your conference to arrange permit.